 One of the challenges most women face today is dealing with polycystic ovarian syndrome (PCOS).
-Whenever one has PCOS and wants to get children, it is easy not to know the risks they are facing.
+Whenever one has PCOS and wants to get children, it is easy not to know the risks they face.
 In Australia, this hormonal condition affects 1 in 10 women in their reproductive years, and it’s known to cause disruptions to the hormone levels, menstrual cycle, hair, ovaries (developing cysts), and skin.
 Combined, these issues make it difficult for the egg to develop or be released during ovulation as it needs to.
 Becoming pregnant with such conditions is much harder.

 Does PCOS affect ovulation test accuracy?

 Ovulation test kits are designed to pinpoint a woman’s fertile window.
 They work by detecting the hormone levels responsible for signalling impending ovulation.
 However, things will be different if you have PCOS.
-For instance, ovulation may not occur as expected due to hormonal imbalances, and luteinizing hormone and estrogen hormone levels may not follow the usual predictable pattern.
+For instance, ovulation may not occur as expected due to hormonal imbalances, and luteinising and oestrogen hormone levels may not follow the usual predictable pattern.
 This makes it difficult to determine when you ovulate each time you take a test.
 Remember, ovulation predictor kits work by comparing the hormone levels to certain thresholds, but if these hormones have several peaks within a cycle, the results will be less than accurate.

 PCOS and ovulation

 While PCOS is common among women, its occurrence varies widely.
-The women affected by this condition experience different symptoms like not having periods, having irregular periods, egg quality issues, among other issues.
+The women affected by this condition experience different symptoms like not having periods, having irregular periods, and egg quality issues, among other issues.
 A hallmark of polycystic ovarian syndrome, even though it’s not the absolute requisite for diagnosis, is experiencing the absence of lack of ovulation.
 This is one of the most popular infertility causes in most women.

 How does polycystic ovarian syndrome affect ovulation?

 If you have a healthy menstrual cycle and your hormone levels are balanced, your ovaries will make eggs and release one in each menstrual cycle.
 The hormone balance issues associated with PCOS usually create problems in the ovaries, making it difficult for the eggs to develop as they should.
-Due to this, the egg may not be released during ovulation in each menstrual cycle, which is referred to as an anovulation cycle.
+Due to this, the egg may not be released during ovulation in each menstrual cycle, which is called an anovulation cycle.

 How does PCOS affect ovulation predictor kits?